Video Game / Journey to Silius

 - Magic Floppy Disk: They're in the future too.

 - Market-Based Title: Known as Rough World in Japan.
 Often mistakenly called "Raf World" since "Rough" is spelled rʌf (the middle letter being a turned v).
-Jay wears a futuristic armor in this version (like he does in the European release).
+Jay also has a more normally-proportioned head and wears futuristic armor in this version (like he does in the European release).

-- Nintendo Hard: The game's only five stages long, but has a rather steep difficulty curve.
+- Nintendo Hard: The game's only five stages long, but has a very steep difficulty curve.

 - Personal Space Invader: "HumpBot".